ProGamerGov/tensorflow_image_classifier/README.md

 - Models 1-4 were trained to guess which neural network art service an image was created with.
 Model 5 was trained on idenfiying two neural network art services, and a specific artist.

+- Label files for the models below, can be found in this Github repositiory [here](https://github.com/ProGamerGov/tensorflow_image_classifier/tree/master/Trained-Models).

 #1.
 Model 1 has an accuracy of between 70-80%.